mtakala/simracing_wireless_buttons/README.md

 Requires two Teensy microcontrollers connected with two HC-05 (or compatible) bluetooth modules, with Serial connection at Teensy pins 0 and 1.
 Connection status is connected to pin 2.
 Please adjust the two HC-05 bluetooth modules to pair with each other beforehand.

+Credit to
+  Thomas O Fredericks (tof@t-o-f.info) and previous contributions by Eric Lowry, Jim Schimpf and Tom Harkaway

+  for their work on the bounce library.